sxiii/linux-downloader/README.md

 ## linux-downloader
 Bash script for autodownloading of different latest, "bleeding edge" Linux distros and testing them in qemu VM.
-Currently over 50 distributions are supported in 7 different "families".
-Also, booting from iPXE mirrors (netboot.xyz and boot.salstar.sk) is also supported.
+Other than Linux, it also boots *BSDs families and other opensource projects.
+Currently around 60 distributions are supported in 8 different "families".
+Also, booting from iPXE mirrors (netboot.xyz and boot.salstar.sk) is supported.

 ## Linux Distrohopper Dream Machine Script
 ```